learningequality/kolibri-docs/docs/manage/options_ini.rst

 .. _options_ini:

-Customize Kolibri Settings with the OPTIONS.INI File
+Customize Kolibri settings with the OPTIONS.INI file
 ####################################################

 Installing Kolibri generates a default ``options.ini`` file with all the sections and values commented out with the ``#`` character at the beginning of the line.
 To see the ``options.ini`` file, open the ``.kolibri`` folder inside the :ref:`Home <home>` folder.